 The Faculty of Humanities and Social Sciences is marked by some outstanding successes – independently confirmed by impressive rankings.
 In the Guardian University Guide 2015, five disciplines in the Faculty were judged to be in the UK top ten.
 We offer degrees in a wide range of disciplines – from commercial law and politics, to film studies and literature.

-For more information, see Our teaching page.
+For more information, see our Teaching Page.

+Moreover, together with Kings College London and Imperial College, we are an accredited ESRC Doctoral Training Partnership (DTP).
+The DTP funds over 50 students per year from 2017-18.
 We are expanding inter-disciplinary research activity through a Queen Mary Institute for the Humanities and Social Sciences (IHSS)which aspires to be an ideas generating hub for research across the Faculty.

 Our schools and departments: